ebakernz/sandbox/README.md

 * `testViewContactPage()` (test the page eis viewable)
 * `testContactForm()` (test the form is accessible, basica validation working and submitting correctly)

-### Behavioural Tests (Behat)
-Behat testing is not set up in Skeletor.
-As a basic starting point for building Behat tests yo ucan add the files contained in `https://github.com/PlasticStudio/behat-base`.
-Follow the instructions in the readme.

 ## DebugBar